DanielleDaly/portfolio-project-4/README.md

 - I tested if I could delete my comment and confirmed that my comment was deleted.

-- I tested id my deleted comment had been removed from the comments section and confirmed it was no longer visible.
+- I tested if my deleted comment had been removed from the comments section and confirmed it was no longer visible.

 #### Image of Deleted Comment:

 ![Image of Deleted Comment](readme-images/screenshot-deleted-comment.png)

-- I tested if a pop up would be displayed asking the user to confirm if they wanted to delete their comment.
-Whentested a message displayed asking "Are you sure you want to delete this comment".
+- I tested if a pop up would be displayed asking the user to confirm if they wanted to delete their comment. - When tested a message displayed asking "Are you sure you want to delete this comment".
 Below there was a button to delete or cancel.
-The cancel button brings the user back to the comments section on the recipe page.
+- The cancel button brings the user back to the comments section on the recipe page.

 #### Image of Delete Comment Message: